Denogithub/KVM/KVM_Repairing_Corrupt_Storage_disk.md

 # Repair of corrupted disk is inevitable for Linux administrator #
-# The process to repair a disk on kvm hypervisior can be seen below #
+# The process of repairing a disk storage on kvm hypervisior can be seen below #